Introduction

 Mineral and vitamin depletion is the silent driver of GLP-1 fatigue.
 The big ones to focus on:

-- Vitamin D3 — most GLP-1 users test deficient, and it directly affects energy and mood
+• Vitamin D3 because most GLP-1 users test deficient and it directly affects energy and mood.

 Move daily, even when you don't want to